Muscle Cramps: Is There Anything To Worry About?

 If your cramps persist despite self-help measures, see your doctor.
 There are other medicines that could be considered, and pain relievers such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) may be helpful.

-Your doctor can determine if you need a mineral supplement and may conduct further investigations to try and establish a cause.
+Your doctor can determine if you need a mineral supplement, such as magnesium, and may conduct further investigations to try and establish a cause.

 Finished: Muscle Cramps: Is There Anything To Worry About?